 To get the two apps playing nice together you'll need to go to your Fitbit app on your phone, and head to the app section in the Ionic's menu.
 Select the small cog icon next to the Strava app and that'll push you into the Strava web app where you'll need to log in and authorise Fitbit to sync with Strava.
 When you go back into the Fitbit app, the Strava profile should now indicate that the app is now authorised to share the information.

-Restart your Ionic
+Restart your Ionic if it goes wrong

 If that restart doesn't do the trick, you can also perform a full factory reset that will delete all settings and data from the watch completely.
 So make sure you want to do that or you sync your data to the app before doing this.
 On the watch, head to Settings and swipe all the way down until you see About.
 Scroll down again until you see Factory Reset and get ready to take things back to when you first pulled it out of the box.